add1993/article-deduplication-detection-spark/README.md

 5. Run the deduplication_stream.py by using spark-submit.
 Make sure mongodb is running and it has a database with name "Deduplication"  and a collection inside it with name "deduplication_collection".
 This script will read the kafka stream data through topic 'test'.
 This data will be processed and matched in the mongodb database.

+Windows Commands :

 start zookeeper : bin/zookeeper-server-start.sh config/zookeeper.properties

 start kafka server : bin/kafka-server-start.sh config/server.properties

 submit code : ./spark-submit.cmd  --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.1 deduplication_stream.py

+Starting zookeeper and kafka command is same for linux.
+For submitting code for linux use spark-submit.

 NOTE : Please use the required UDPIPE file depending on the laguage. e.g. english-ewt-ud-2.3-181115.udpipe